marckrenn/framer-randomND/README.md

 ## framer-randomND
-‚randomND‘ returns a ‚Normally Distributed‘ random number (think Bell-Curve) where some number are more likely to be returned than others.
+‚randomND‘ returns a *Normally Distributed* random number - think *Bell-Curve* - where some numbers are more likely to be returned than others.
 Please see and play around with the provided randomNDExample.

-Probs to Chris Camargo, Jordan Robert Dobson, stackoverflow’s user5084
+Probs to Chris Camargo, Jordan Robert Dobson, stackoverflow’s user5084.

 #### Demo